erickhun/blog/content/posts/nft-misconception-image-arent-on-blockchains.md

 If we assume a jpg weight about 500kb, that will bring the cost to store an image of $20,000!
 And what if you want to go fancy and store something with High Resolution?
 I let you make the math

+##

 Because of the high price, most of the NFT use the technique I've describe above.
+There are other technique such as using solution like IPFS,

 The most famous "Art NFTs" such as cryptokitty or Cryptopunk use all similar techniques.
 All those images are hosted on external servers, and they're not on the Ethereum blockchain itself.